2 Bamburgh Gate

 Cottage | 1 bedrooms | sleeps 2

-Recently restored, stone-built agricultural building which has been converted into a cosy studio cottage for two people and a dog.
+Recently restored, stone-built agricultural building which has been converted into a cosy studio cottage for two people (also pet-friendly).
 Located in a secluded location amongst rolling Northumberland countryside with stunning views to the south and yet only 15 minutes from the beach.
-Great care has been taken to use original local materials in the restoration of the cottage with exposed beams, cast-iron toilet cistern and stone hearth all being retained.
+Great care has been taken to use original local materials in the restoration of the cottage with exposed beams, cast-iron toilet cistern and stone hearth.

 Bamburgh Gate provides the perfect centre for exploring the beaches, islands, hills and castles along the unspoilt Northumbria coastline.
 Within 30 minutes drive are Holy Island, Berwick upon Tweed, Alnwick, Alnmouth, Beadnell, Seahouses, Craster and Newton by the Sea.
 Cragside Hall gardens are about 45 minutes and Newcastle upon Tyne or Edinburgh both little more than an hour away.
 The location is ideal for walkers, cyclists, surfers, fishermen, golfers and bird watchers.
 A choice of great pubs and restaurants is available within a few miles.

 Would-be chefs are encouraged to try cooking local Northumberland produce from a list of sustainable sources.
 Fresh Boulmer Bay lobsters & langoustines, Alnmouth Bay salmon, sea trout, cod, mackerel, Northumberland beef and lamb are all readily available.
-We have our own traditional fishing coble based at Alnmouth from which we can offer guests seasonal catches.
-The property is also equipped with its own kitchen garden which is planted with herbs and salad vegetables, plus there is a shared allotment area with root vegetables.
+We have our own fishing boat based at Alnmouth from which we can offer guests seasonal catches.
+The property is also equipped with its own kitchen garden which is planted with herbs, salad and vegetables.
 Guests are welcome to pick their own produce when is season and make an appropriate contribution to an honesty box.
 A set of Sabatier chefs knives, griddle pan & lobster claw crackers are provided and all you need is the healthy appetite generated after a long walk on the beach.

 Available for short breaks (3 night weekends & 4 night mid-week breaks) between October and May each year, otherwise full weeks from Friday to Friday.